 It’s important to note that references can also give input on a candidate’s previous accomplishments and abilities.
 This method will give you much more in-depth information into how an employee is actually going to perform once in the role.
 Consider digitizing your reference checks and get back this type of knowledge-base data in just two days.

-Personality tests are used to create a personality profile of candidates applying to your company and to reveal personality traits that are advantageous or problematic for success in the role.
+Pre employment personality tests are used to create a personality profile of candidates applying to your company and to reveal personality traits that are advantageous or problematic for success in the role.
 When using a personality test, try to avoid interpreting the results as standalone data.
 Rather, evaluate the results along with other interview discovery such as your personal conversations with the candidate, hiring manager feedback, reference input and more..
 Finally, be sure that you are using a reputable test, as many personality tests are not accurate predictors of success.

 Cognitive or aptitude tests are designed to measure general cognitive ability and aptitude.
 Instead of considering a single skill, these tests measure general cognitive ability in a specific skill set or across a range of skill sets.
 As long as these tests are based on a sound scientific design, they can be great predictors of success in a role and a candidate’s general abilities.